Choose another writer in this calendar:

 Shute was a fellow of the Royal Aeronautical Society.
 During his 30 years long career as writer, he published 25 books, mostly fiction but also nonfiction, including Slide Rule (1954), a book of memoirs.
 Its title refers to a calculating device used by engineers before pocket calculators and computers.
 "Like many men today, after two wars I have been in danger too often to bother very much about being killed," he wrote, "and when it comes I would prefer that it should happen in an aeroplane, since aeroplanes have been the best part of my life."
 After finishig his autobiography, Shute began working on an unfinished novella from 1946-47, entitled The Seafarers.
 This work was not published until 2002.
 Shute died of a cerebral haemorrhage on January 12, 1960, in East Melbourne.

-For further reading: Nevil Shute by Julian Smith (1976); The Oxford Companion to Australian Literature (1985); 'Beyond Britain - Nevil Shute 's Asian Outlook' by J. Bennett and E. Thumboo, in Perceiving Other Worlds (1989; Nov, 0, 25-29); World Authors 1900-1950, vol. 4, ed. by Martin Seymour-Smith and Andrew C. Kimmens (1996); 'The R.100 in Canada' by Renald Fortier (National Aviation Museum, 1999); Apocalypse in Australian Fiction and Film: A Critical Study by Roslyn Weaver (2011) - For further information: The Nevil Shute Norway Foundation
+For further reading: Nevil Shute by Julian Smith (1976); The Oxford Companion to Australian Literature (1985); 'Beyond Britain - Nevil Shute 's Asian Outlook' by J. Bennett and E. Thumboo, in Perceiving Other Worlds (1989; Nov, 0, 25-29); World Authors 1900-1950, vol. 4, ed. by Martin Seymour-Smith and Andrew C. Kimmens (1996); 'The R.100 in Canada' by Renald Fortier (National Aviation Museum, 1999); Apocalypse in Australian Fiction and Film: A Critical Study by Roslyn Weaver (2011): Shute: The Engineer who became a Prince of Storytellers by Richard Thorn (2017) - For further information: The Nevil Shute Norway Foundation